storj/docs/app/dcs/code/rails-activestorage/page.md

   secret_access_key: <secret_key>
 ```

-Edit `config/storage.yml`, enter the following to configure ActiveStorage to use Storj.&#x20;
+Edit `config/storage.yml`, enter the following to configure ActiveStorage to use Storj.

 Be sure to replace the bucket with the one created earlier (see [](docId:pxdnqsVDjCLZgeEXt2S6x))